 America is known for its optimism.
 American entertainment and stories are generally much more optimistic than European ones.
 This stereotype is seen in most superhero movies where it is assumed that good will prevail.
-Even during the 2016 election, there was an unspoken expectation that evil would lose in the presence of good.
-However, a much darker, more complicated truth was revealed when the results came in, and many of us still can’t manage to wrap our heads around it.
+However, a much darker, more complicated truths present themselves in real life.

 What exactly am I talking about?
 Jemison knows.